nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

         open dag.png
         ```

-        You can view the HTML files by right-clicking on the file name in the left side-bar and choosing the **Preview** menu item.
+        You can view the HTML files by right-clicking on the file name in the left side-bar and choosing the **Show Preview** menu item.

         !!! warning